kekyo/chibicc-cil-toolchain/README.md

 * `int8[5][3]` --> `System.SByte_len5_len3`
 * `int8[5]*[3]` --> `System.SByte_len5_ptr_len3`

+Note: To use the value array type, references to the types `System.ValueType` and `System.IndexOutOfRangeException` must be resolved.
+Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.

 ### Structure type

 The only types that can be defined are structure types.